apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 ## FlowStatus Query Options

-This section gives outlines each of the different options to query the MiNiFi instance for the FlowStatus.
+This section outlines each option to query the MiNiFi instance for the FlowStatus.

 ### Processors

-To query the processors use the "processor" flag followed by the id of the processor to get (or "all") followed by one of the processor options.
+To query the processors use the "processor" flag followed by the processor ID to get (or "all") followed by one of the processor options.
 The processor options are below.

 Option | Description
 ------ | -----------